Puerto Rico 2024

 Conference Registration

-We expect participants to be a member of CLAG (cost is only $70, $20 for students who are then eligible for grants and awards) but have provided a non-member rate.
+We expect participants to be a member of CLAG (annual membership cost is only $70 and includes our journal JLAG, and is discounted to $20 for students who are then also eligible for grants and awards) but have provided a non-member rate.
 A discount is offered to those in the 'Global South' who are currently based in institutions or are independent scholars in Latin America or the Caribbean.

 In person attendance (includes refreshments, lunches, etc. Conference banquet is additional cost)